rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 }
 ```

-Now we have our Elastic instance up and running, open a Rails console and create the corresponding index by executing:
+Now we have our Elastic instance up and running, let's open a Rails console and create the corresponding index by executing:

 ```ruby
 Post.__elasticsearch__.create_index!